 - Other forms, such as calcium gluconate, calcium lactate, calcium phosphate: Most have less calcium than the carbonate and citrate forms.

 - Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.

 Increase the dose of your calcium supplement slowly.
-Start with 500 mg a day for a week, and then add more over time.
+Your provider may suggest that you start with 500 mg a day for a week, and then add more over time.

 Try to spread the extra calcium you take over the day.
-Do not take more than 500 mg at a time.
+DO NOT take more than 500 mg at a time.
 Taking calcium throughout the day will:

-Allow more calcium to be absorbed
+- Allow more calcium to be absorbed

-cut down on side effects such as gas, bloating, and constipation
+- Cut down on side effects such as gas, bloating, and constipation

-19 - 50 years: 1,000 mg/day
+- 19 to 50 years: 1,000 mg/day

-51 - 70 years: Men - 1,000 mg/day; Women - 1,200 mg/day
+- 51 to 70 years: Men - 1,000 mg/day; Women - 1,200 mg/day

-71 years and over: 1,200 mg/day
+- 71 years and over: 1,200 mg/day

-Do not take more than the recommended amount of calcium without your doctor's OK.
+DO NOT take more than the recommended amount of calcium without your provider's OK.

-Try the following steps if you have side effects from taking extra calcium:
+Try the following if you have side effects from taking extra calcium: